-The family identifies and LRHA verifies the type of care or auxiliary apparatus to be provided.
-The family must describe how the expenses enable a family member to work.
+The family determines the type of care or auxiliary apparatus to be provided and must describe how the expenses enable an adult family member to work.
 The family must certify that the disability assistance expenses are necessary and are not paid or reimbursed by any other source.